olgunozoktas/adminlte_v3/tutorials/tutorial25.md

 Step 3: Lets create a folder in the public/img/ as profile.

-If you do not create this folder probably you will get an error
+If you do not create this folder probably you will get an error.